By Matt Liebowitz

 Comodohacker wrote that DigiNotar is just the beginning, and that he has access to four more high-profile CAs, including GlobalSign.
 (GlobalSign Sept.
 6 stopped issuing all certificates until the investigation is complete.)

+How devastating is this?
 "The attack on DigiNotar will put cyber war on or near the top of the political agenda for Western governments," said Roel Schouwenberg, senior anti-virus researcher for the security firm Kaspersky Lab.

 Schouwenberg believes that, although the "attack on DigiNotar doesn't rival Stuxnet in terms of sophistication or coordination," its consequences will "far outweigh those of Stuxnet," the worm that last year disrupted operations at an Iranian nuclear power plant.